LonnyGomes/CountryGeoJSONCollection/README.md

 Usage
 -----
-To make changes to the geojson files, replace the countries.shp and companying files with your dataset.
+To make changes to the geojson files, replace the countries.shp and accompanying files with your dataset.
-Then you must run the *convertShp2JSON* shell script that will generate a countries.geojson file.
+Run the `convertShp2JSON` shell script to generate a countries.geojson file.

-Next, run the *genCountriesGeoJSON* python script.
-If run without arguments, the countries.geojson file will be read and everything is outputed into the geojson folder.
+The `genCountriesGeoJSON` python script extracts the countries out of the `countries.geojson` file.
+If run without arguments, the countries.geojson file will be read and everything is outputted into the geojson folder.
-The python script does support command line options for customization purposes
+The python script supports command line options for customization purposes

     ./genCountriesGeoJSON.py  [ -k <key_name> | --keyName <key_name> ] |
                               [ -i <input_file> | --inputFile <input_file> ] |
                               [ -o <output_path> | --outputPath <output_path> ] |
                               [ -g <admin_key_name> | --genReadme <admin_key_name> ] |